 - Vegetal dye techniques

 Navajo-made looms and tools will be available for purchase.
 We encourage local weavers to visit us in class, and we do adapt our itinerary to invitations and opportunities which arise during the week.
 If someone is traveling with you, they can join us for field trips subject to the same health safeguards as our students.

 Navajo Weaving Techniques Class Tuition and Housing Costs

 The fee includes using a loom and tools for the week and a $25 store credit.
 You will also receive a digital download of our book with the right to print one copy of it if you wish.

 Tuition also includes a catered lunch every day.
-Our student-to-teacher ratio is one to four or five compared with one to 10 or 12 students that you may experience in other venues.
+Our student-to-teacher ratio is one to three compared with one to 10 or 12 students that you may experience in other venues.
 Our teaching day extends from 9 AM to 7 PM, hours longer than the seven-hour teaching day that is standard for most other classes.

 Registration, cancellation, and refund policies